 Our know-how: transmitting accurate, consistent time data

-Bodet has been designing and manufacturing time synchronisation systems all delivering reliable, accurate time data to different types of equipment.
+Bodet has been designing and manufacturing time synchronisation systems all delivering reliable and accurate time to different types of equipment.
 Our time synchronisation systems are widely known and trusted in the education, industrial, airport, railway and healthcare sectors.

 Master clock or time server?